6 of our Favourite Custom Bikes

 We’ve seen this bike floating around the internet for quite some time now; and so, we had to put it on this list!
 The bike was given to Carlos as a donation.
 Once he had his hands on it, he couldn’t wait to get started!
 The first step was the electrics; the Barcelona-based mechanic began by installing an entirely new system with Motogadget control parts, including the speedo and switches.
 This provided the bike with a streamlined appearance, with minimal wiring displays.
 So much so, that Carlos has guided the switch wiring into the handlebars.

-The Bike has undergone a few minor tweaks.
+Aside from the Electrics, the Bike has undergone a few minor tweaks.
 Although this is a custom; there are a few original parts of the bike as well as simple upgrades.
 For example, the front forks, the transmission, and the carbs.

 Carlos soon introduced the bike to various other motorbike parts.
 The former car mechanic took parts from a Ducati Desmo 500 and presented the R60/7 with a classic Brembo break-master cylinder.
 However, this is actually the only amendment made to the breaks; most features are original.
 Following this, to raise the hind end of the bike, Carlos introduced the R6 to a Yamaha XJ650; a set of Showa shocks to be exact.
 This provided the bike with the ability to alter the preload and rebound.